skwp/dotfiles/README.md

  **Utility**

- * \ig - toggle visual indentation guides
+ * ,ig - toggle visual indentation guides
  * ,cf - Copy Filename of current file into system (not vi) paste buffer
  * ,cc - (Current command) copies the command under your cursor and executes it in vim.
 Great for testing single line changes to vimrc.
  * ,yw - yank a word from anywhere within the word (so you don't have to go to the beginning of it)